submariner-io/enhancements/submariner/multiple-cable-drivers.md

 #### Connection Policy Examples

-- we want to specify a default connection policy that uses a full-mesh topology with IPsec as the default cable driver.
+- we want to specify a default connection policy that uses "full-mesh" with IPsec as the default cable driver.

 ```yaml
 kind: ClusterConnectionPolicies